 On May 26, 2023, the Company entered into a Loan Modification Agreement and Reaffirmation of Loan (the "Modification Agreement"), effective as of May 26, 2023, by and between the Company and Lender.
-The Modification Agreement modifies and reaffirms the 2021 Credit Facility to, among other things, extend the maturity date, modify the applicable interest rate, and further modify the loan covenants.
+The Modification Agreement modified and reaffirmed the 2021 Credit Facility to, among other things, extend the maturity date, modify the applicable interest rate, and further modify the loan covenants.
 The maturity date was modified to October 27, 2024.
 The applicable interest rate spread and floor was modified to be the Wall Street Journal Prime rate plus 1.00% (such rate not to be less than 6.75% per annum).
-Additionally, the Modification Agreement modifies the loan covenants to provide that the Company shall pay the Lender an annual unused line fee, payable on the earlier of (a) bi-annually every six (6) months in arrears, within ten (10) days thereof, commencing on October 27, 2023, or (b) the payment in full of the 2021 Credit Facility, but only if the average balance of the 2021 Credit Facility for the respective nine months is below \$5.0 million.
+Additionally, the Modification Agreement modified the loan covenants to provide that the Company shall pay the Lender an annual unused line fee, payable on the earlier of (a) bi-annually every six (6) months in arrears, within ten (10) days thereof, commencing on October 27, 2023, or (b) the payment in full of the 2021 Credit Facility, but only if the average balance of the 2021 Credit Facility for the respective nine months is below \$5.0 million.
 The availability of additional draws under the 2021 Credit Facility is conditioned, among other things, on the compliance with certain customary representations and warranties, including default, insolvency or bankruptcy, material adverse change in financial condition and any guarantor's attempt to revise its guarantee.
 The agreement governing the 2021 Credit Facility also contains customary affirmative covenants regarding, among other things, the maintenance of records, maintenance of certain insurance coverage, compliance with governmental requirements and maintenance of several financial covenants.
 The 2021 Credit Facility contains certain customary financial covenants and negative covenants that, among other things, include restrictions on the Company's ability to create, incur or assume indebtedness for borrowed money, including capital leases or to sell, transfer, mortgage, assign, pledge, lease, grant a security interest in, or encumber any of the Company's assets.
-As of December 31, 2023, the Company was in compliance with all financial and negative covenants.
-As of December 31, 2023, there was no outstanding balance on the 2021 Credit Facility.
+As of December 31, 2024, there was no outstanding balance on the 2021 Credit Facility.